 Zwischenruf (Interjection – Politics and Culture with Cathrin Kahlweit)

-The growing number of crises and dramas that are keeping the world in suspense need calm assessment, intelligent explanation, accurate analysis – and a modicum of confidence.
-In the talk series «Zwischenruf – Politik und Kultur am Theater» (Interjection – Politics and Culture at the Theatre), writers, academics and insiders discuss the hottest topics of the day: security and propaganda, social upheaval and the brutalisation of societies, enemy stereotypes and macho politics.
-The new series at the Residenztheater is curated and moderated by long-time SZ correspondent and Eastern Europe expert Cathrin Kahlweit.
+The growing number of crises and dramas that keep the world in suspense requires calm assessment, intelligent explanation and fitting analysis – and a modicum of caution.
+In the talk series »Zwischenruf« artists, academics, journalists and politicians discuss urgent topical themes: they talk about social upheaval and the crisis of trust in society, about extremism and macho politics, fear of the future and resilience.
+The series is curated and moderated by the long-serving SZ correspondent and expert on Eastern Europe Cathrin Kahlweit.

 About the journalist Cathrin Kahlweit